Inventory

 These are very useful to record static data for a device e.g., when it was purchased.

 It is possible to edit existing tables to create new functionality.
-This is done by creating custom fields:

 • From the table of interest, select the Edit button.